CianOSull/BigDataAnalyticsAssignment2/README.md

 # BigDataAnalyticsAssignment2
- Second Project for Big Data Analytics module.<br />
+ Second Project for Big Data Analytics module that is about using Spark SQL.<br />

 ## Project specifiction:<br />
 **Tasks**: